shutter-network/shutter-keyper-deployment/README.md

 One component is opt-in monitoring, which by default requires opening a port for scrape access to the metrics endpoints, as well as a public IP address that needs to be shared with the Shutter team if you wish to participate in system-wide monitoring of the nodes.
-If you would rather not open up the metrics endpoints support for push based metrics will be added in the near future.
+If you would rather not open up the metrics endpoints we also provide support for push based monitoring.

+See the `Metrics` section in the .env file for more information.

 Personal monitoring is also possible, but we feel it would be great to have an overview of the whole system as well.